 Any post-routing transfer scripts fail during this outage, so configure Unified CCE to handle this outage or prevent the post-route scripts from being accessed.

-If the Unified CCE gateway PG fails or cannot communicate with the Unified ICME parent, the Unified ICM parent cannot detect the state of the agents at the child.
-But, in some cases, the Unified ICME parent Unified CVP can still control the inbound calls.
-In this case, the Unified ICME parent does not know if the remote Unified CCE gateway PG failed or if the actual Unified CCE ACD failed locally.
+If the Unified CCE gateway PG fails or cannot communicate with the Unified ICM parent, the Unified ICM parent cannot detect the state of the agents at the child.
+But, in some cases, the Unified ICM parent Unified CVP can still control the inbound calls.
+In this case, the Unified ICM parent does not know if the remote Unified CCE gateway PG failed or if the actual Unified CCE ACD failed locally.

 Reporting and Configuration Impacts